KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

    14h.
 Preview Using Proxy Clips.
 Option to render preview using original clips, not proxies (disabled by default).

-Items 14, 14a-14g are covered in detail by :ref:`timeline-preview-rendering` article.
+Items 14, 14a-14g are covered in detail by the Tips & Tricks chapter about :doc:`/tips_and_tricks/tips_and_tricks/timeline_preview_rendering`.

-15. Show/Hide the :ref:`audio_mixer` tool.
+1. Show/Hide the :ref:`audio_mixer` tool.
 The audio mixer tool allows audio to be managed in the project.

-16. Show/Hide the :ref:`effects-subtitles` Tool.
+2. Show/Hide the :ref:`effects-subtitles` Tool.
 This will show or hide the subtitle track where subtitles can be created or edited in the project.